HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 ### Notes on Data Sources

-The HTTPArchive contains only lab performance data.
+The HTTP Archive contains only lab performance data.
 In other words, it is data from a single website load event.
 This is useful but limited if we want to understand how users experience performance.

 Thus, in addition to the data HTTP Archive, most of this report is based on real user data from the [Chrome User Experience Report (CrUX)](https://developer.chrome.com/docs/crux).
 Note that while Chrome is the most widely used browser worldwide, it doesn't reflect performance across all browsers and all regions of the world.

 CrUX is a great source of data, but it doesn't contain certain metrics like LCP and INP sub-parts, as well as Long Animation Frames.
 Luckily, the performance monitoring platform <a hreflang="en" href="https://www.rumvision.com/">RUMvision</a> has provided us with this data for the period from 1st January to 6th October 2024.
-Compared to HTTP archive, RUMvision tests a smaller amount of websites, which is why the results for the same metrics might be slightly different.
+Compared to The HTTP Archive, RUMvision tests a smaller amount of websites, which is why the results for the same metrics might be slightly different.

 ## Core Web Vitals

 Core Web Vitals (CWV) are user-centric metrics designed to measure the different aspects of web performance.
-These include the Largest Contentful Paint (LCP), which tracks loading performance, Interaction to Next Paint (INP), which measures interactivity, and Cumulative Layout Shift (CLS), which assesses visual stability.
+These include the [Largest Contentful Paint (LCP)](https://web.dev/articles/lcp), which tracks loading performance, [Interaction to Next Paint (INP)](https://web.dev/articles/inp), which measures interactivity, and [Cumulative Layout Shift (CLS)](https://web.dev/articles/cls), which assesses visual stability.

-Starting this year, INP has officially replaced First Input Delay (FID) and became a part of the CWV.
+Starting this year, INP has officially replaced [First Input Delay (FID)](https://web.dev/articles/fid) and became a part of the CWV.
 While INP measures the full delay of all interactions experienced by a user, FID only focuses on the input delay of the first interaction.
 This wider scope makes INP a better reflection of the full user experience.

 {{ figure_markup(
   image="good-core-web-vitals-fid-devices-years.png",